Leading with humility

 2. Delegate to make your team the stars

-Understand that as a leader, the ultimate judgment of your success is not simply whether or not your team achieved an established goal, but also how your team developed along the way.
+Understand that as a leader, the ultimate judgment of your success is not simply whether or not your team achieved an established goal.
+But also how your team developed along the way.
 You might think taking on most or all important tasks by yourself is a sign of dedication, but it only establishes to your team that you have no faith in them.
-Furthermore, your team’s growth is hampered as a result, indicting your ability as a leader to foster development.
-To avoid this, delegate important tasks to your team frequently, and ensure that you are available to offer guidance.
+Furthermore, your team’s growth is hampered as a result, indicating your ability as a leader to foster development.
+To avoid this, delegate important tasks to your team frequently.
+Also ensure that you are available to offer guidance.
 You can have your fingerprints on everything without leaving your team out in the cold.

 3. Take responsibility